 The program is produced on the campus of Westfield State by a crew comprised of students and alumni from the university, and airs each week on WGBY-57, Springfield’s local public television station.
 The partnership that the keeps the As Schools Match Wits tradition alive truly is an example of public education and public media at its best.

 A Commitment to Secondary Education

 ASMW draws the majority of its content from the Massachusetts Department of Elementary and Secondary Education curriculum frameworks, and allows students to demonstrate and celebrate their academic achievement.
 Up to 50 high schools from the region compete on As Schools Match Wits each season.
 In recent years the Massachusetts Teachers Association has been the major underwriter for the show.

 A Commitment to Higher Education

-What sets ASMW apart from other educational programming is the fact that it is produced on the Westfield campus by a crew comprised of students at the college in a unique and creative partnership with WGBY.
+What sets ASMW apart from other educational programming is the fact that it is produced on the Westfield State University campus by a crew comprised of students and alumni in a unique and creative partnership with WGBY-57.
 Production of the program provides undergraduate students with the opportunity to develop their skills in the context of a weekly broadcast show, an invaluable learning lab.
-The quality of the work Westfield students are capable of is reflected in the number of industry awards ASMW has won since coming to the college.
+The quality of the work our students are capable of is reflected in the number of industry awards As Schools Match Wits has won since coming to Westfield State University.